Keyword Research

 Q: Can I use Helium 10 and Keywords.am together?

 A: Yes.
-Elite sellers use Helium 10 (Cerebro) for initial competitor data extraction, then import that raw list into Keywords.am to clean, optimize, and deploy it to Seller Central.
+Elite sellers often pull initial competitor data from Helium 10 (Cerebro), then load that list into Keywords.am to clean it, prioritize it, and publish it to Seller Central.

 Q: How often should I update my product’s keywords?